jsga/bundle_notifications/README.rst

     2017-08-01 07:51:01  CFFEC5978B0A4A05FA6DCEFB2C82CC  268045C1DDB279D56F9873FCC5D2AA  Marcu
     2017-08-01 08:38:00  CFFEC5978B0A4A05FA6DCEFB2C82CC  57AA5706AD9E5D051463DCEA8FD9BF  Blanduzia

-Using bundle_notifications tool, we can easily compute the following DataFrame with 3 new columns:
+Using bundle_notifications tool, we can easily compute a solution table with the following columns:

-1. **notification_sent**: timestamp of the time when the notification should have been sent
+1. **notification_sent**: timestamp of the timestamp when the notification should have been sent
 2. **timestamp_first_tour**: timestamp for the first tour amongst his/her friends
 3. **tours**: number of friends that have gone on a tour since the last notification was sent
 4. **receiver_id**: id of the receiver